-• There are diverse risk perspectives across the C-suite and boardroom.
-There is noticeable variation among different leaders about what risks are most critical, highlighting the importance of engaging in conversations about the most significant risks for their organizations.

-• A long-term view of risks is vital in navigating the near term.
-As organizations manage the challenges 2023 brings, they should also prepare for the long term by addressing issues noted in this survey, including effectively transforming legacy IT infrastructures, emphasizing the customer experience, investing in future growth opportunities, ensuring privacy and security, and advancing capabilities to deploy advanced data analytics.
-A long-term outlook helps companies focus on where to invest to be more resilient for the unexpected and better
+- and are prioritising strategies around reskilling and upskilling existing employees to get it.
+They also are concerned about increases in labour costs impacting achievement of profitability goals, as well as evolving approaches to managing hybrid and remote work environments and continued shifts in the nature of work. - There are diverse risk perspectives across the C-suite and boardroom.
+There is noticeable variation among different leaders about what risks are most critical, highlighting the importance of engaging in conversations about the most significant risks for their organisations. - A long-term view of risks is vital in navigating the near term.
+As organisations manage the challenges 2023 brings, they should also prepare for the long term by addressing issues noted in this survey, including effectively transforming legacy IT infrastructures, emphasising the customer experience, investing in future growth opportunities, ensuring privacy and security, and advancing capabilities to deploy advanced data analytics.
+A long-term outlook helps companies focus on where to invest to be more resilient for the unexpected and better prepared for the next phase of growth.